pdhandev/PageURLClassifier/README.md

-# PageURLClassifier
+# WebPageContentAnalyser
 Given any page (URL), be able to classify the page, and return a list of relevant topics.

 ### Run:
-Execute following command from the home directory of the project java -jar Assignment.jar <URL> (e.g. java -jar Assignment.jar "http://www.cnn.com/2013/06/10/politics/edward-snowden-profile/")
+Execute following command from the home directory of the project java -jar Assignment.jar <URL> (e.g. java -jar Assignment.jar http://www.cnn.com/2013/06/10/politics/edward-snowden-profile/)

 ### Algorithm:

-1. The given URL is parsed using Soup library.
+1. The given URL is parsed using Jsoup library.
 We ignore non-alphanumeric characters, special characters and punctuation marks to prepare text representing the Title and Body.

 2. This returned text in String form is used to create a HashMap of words and their frequency of occurrences.